MaliwanDynamics/maliwandynamics.github.io/_posts/2024/2024-09-14-Jekyll-syntax-highlight.md

 ### Bundle Install Gems

 Double-check this is the version of Kramdown you want.
-Then Make sure to stop the Jekyll server if it is already running and run a bundle install.
+Then make sure to stop the Jekyll server if it is already running and run a bundle install.

 ```shell
 bundle install